Get Away From It All With These 17 Money-Saving Cruise Tips

 Usually, the cheapest rooms on cruise ships are the “guaranteed” cabins.
 This means, obviously, your spot on the boat is guaranteed.
 The downside is that you don’t have a choice on where your cabin will be.
 Your fate lies in the hands of the cruise line.

-This is a good option if you only want the cabin to get your eight-ish hours of rest and plan to spend most of your time seeing what all your cruise ship has to offer.
+This is a good option if you want the cabin only to get your eight-ish hours of rest and plan to spend most of your time seeing what all your cruise ship has to offer.

 17. Look Out for Specials on Port Days